SergeevDmitry/ethbits-api-docs/README.md

 * All endpoints return either a JSON object or array.
 * All time and timestamp related fields are in milliseconds.
 * HTTP `4XX` return codes are used for for malformed requests;
   the issue is on the sender's side.
+See JSON error object.
 * HTTP `5XX` return codes are used for internal errors; the issue is on Ethbits's side.